 Compared with traditional programmable thermostats, smart thermostats are easy to set up and use, with interfaces similar to smart phones.
-The graphics are simple and the LCD displays are bright and sharp, and use color to communicate what’s happening (for example the Nest shows orange when the heater is running and blue when the air conditioner is one).
+The graphics are simple and the LCD displays are bright and sharp, and use color to communicate what’s happening (for example the Nest shows orange when the heater is running and blue when the air conditioner is on).
 You can change the temperature or set the schedule with just a few clicks.

 4. Remote access and control

-With wifi at home, it’s easy to access a smart thermostat remotely; from a desktop or laptop computer, a tablet or smartphone.
+With Wi-Fi at home, it’s easy to access a smart thermostat remotely; from a desktop or laptop computer, a tablet or smartphone.
 Why is this important?
 Say you’re coming home from work earlier than usual on a hot summer day and you want to pre-cool the home.
 Just open a web browser or app to turn on the air conditioner.
 Imagine being out of town during a sudden cold spell back at home, and being worried about freezing pipes or your pet.
 Open your app and turn up the heat!

 5. A smarter home

 A smart thermostat connects to an increasing number of other smart devices.
 Today, you can connect smoke and carbon monoxide detectors, security cameras, appliances and even light bulbs and doorbells to your smart thermostat.
 The list grows daily.
-The Nest even connects to virtual home assistants like Amazon’s Alexa, so you can speak commands like “Alexa, turn the heat up to 72 degrees.”
+The Nest even connects to virtual home assistants like Amazon’s Echo, so you can speak commands like “Alexa, turn the heat up to 72 degrees.”
 Maybe we’re living the future of the Jetsons after all.